abhilash-neog/Hyperspectral-Image-Learning/README.md

 2. The HSI classifier code models a network to learn the features of every class's pixels ,to be able to classify any given pixel accurately.
 Level of accuracy - 61%

+3. Tumor Image plotting is a simple workaround with the pillow library, extracting pixels from image channels and plotting a graph